A new house constitutes a new life, a new journey, and new excitement.

 2. Try to Stay Indoors

-Both you and dog has to get used to the idea that there won’t be an additional lawn for you guys to chill at.
+Both you and the dog have to get used to the idea that there won’t be an additional lawn for you guys to chill at.

 However, whatever you do make sure you use soft toys only.
 This will ensure zero breakage of your valuable household items.

-Additionally, acquaint your dogs to training pads.
-They’ll be both comfortable and convenient as it’ll make cleanup easy and thwart minor doggie accidents.
+Additionally, acquaint your dogs with training pads.
+They’ll be both comfortable and convenient as they’ll make cleanup easy and thwart minor doggie accidents.

-It’ll also come in handy for potty training and act as a replacement for your pup as opposed to going outside and playing in the lawn.
+It’ll also come in handy for potty training and act as a replacement for your pup as opposed to going outside and playing on the lawn.

 3. Keep Someone in In-charge

-If you live with your parents, spouses or partners, you’re in for relief.
-At first, dogs tend to get anxious, start barking and howling when left alone.
+If you live with your parents, spouses, or partners, you’re in for relief.
+At first, dogs tend to get anxious and start barking and howling when left alone.

 This can annoy your neighbors, in turn, making your pup more and more frantic.
 So, whoever you live with, alternate your schedules so that at least one of you gets to stay in the house all day with Mr.Furball.

-Also, if anyone in-charge has to go out, it shouldn’t for a long time.
-It’s okay to stay out for a short period of time like going to the bathroom, checking the mail or so on.
+Also, if anyone in charge has to go out, it shouldn’t be for a long time.
+It’s okay to stay out for a short period of time like going to the bathroom, checking the mail, and so on.

 4. Invest In a Good Dog Crate

 We all have our favorite corners to chill.
 They make us feel cozy and safe.
 Well, dogs are no different.
-They love being on their own and chilling at a comfortable spot.
+They love being on their own and chilling in a comfortable spot.

 Crate training your dog will be convenient if you want to leave him there when you’re busy working on something or have to go out somewhere.

-Don’t forget to include a comfy blanket, a few soft toys and some yummy treats to spice up your pup’s humble abode.
-This will further attract to stay in there.
+Don’t forget to include a comfy blanket, a few soft toys, and some yummy treats to spice up your pup’s humble abode.
+This will further attract you to stay in there.